 Whether it's because his "hat act" era holds up so well or because CDs just sold so well then, McGraw's earliest material remains among his best-sellers.
 This compilation reached the six times platinum club.

 25. Greatest Hits Volume II, Alan Jackson (2002)

-Even if the numbers are skewed by its double-disc packaging, Jackson’s 2002 best-of compilation matched his best-selling studio album as a six times platinum release.
+Even if its double-disc packaging skews the numbers, Jackson's 2002 best-of compilation matched his best-selling studio album as a six times platinum release.